Statutory Holidays in Newfoundland and Labrador: 2026 Guide

 Who Qualifies for Statutory Holiday Pay in Newfoundland and Labrador?

-Employees who fail to meet both conditions are not eligible for holiday pay or time off policies.
+Employees who fail to meet both conditions are not eligible for holiday pay or time off policies for a day they do not work.
 Exceptions may be made if the absence is proven to be for a valid reason and the employer consents.

-Probationary employees who have worked for less than 30 days are not entitled to statutory holiday pay.
+• Probationary Employees: New employees who have worked for fewer than 30 days are not entitled to a paid day off for a statutory holiday they do not work.

 Employers must review eligibility carefully in these scenarios on a case-by-case basis.